Frequently Asked Questions

 If there's more than one computer in your home, check to see what your kids are downloading or uploading.
 They might be hogging all your bandwidth.

 Another possibility is that a virus or spyware is doing something nasty.
-We recommend Panda Free anti-virus, available for free at http://download.cnet.com.
-If you use AVG, Norton or McAfee anti-virus, you might notice a speed improvement by switching to Panda.
+For Windows 7, we recommend Malwarebytes, available at malwarebytes.com.
+If you use AVG, Norton or McAfee anti-virus, you might notice a speed improvement by switching to Malwarebytes.
+If you use Windows 10, the built-in Windows Defender should keep you reasonably safe.

 What programs do you recommend?